Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 UAB Stats and Trends

-- UAB's games this season have gone over the total in three out of eight opportunities (37.5%).
+- UAB's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- The Blazers have 14 giveaways this season, while the Thundering Herd have 16 takeaways .
+- The Blazers have turned the ball over 14 times, two fewer times than the Thundering Herd have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.